clumsycomputer/clumsy-math/README.md

 # clumsy-math

-a little library of helpful geometric concepts for making art or doing whatever 🙂
+a little library of helpful math utensils for making art or doing whatever 🙂